Sangguniang Barangay

+Each Sangguniang Barangay is headed by a barangay chairperson as the chief executive, who is elected at-large by first-past-the-post voting.
+Meanwhile, the legislative body is composed of seven regular members all titled barangay kagawad (barangay councilor) who are elected at-large by multi-member plurality voting, in which voters may vote for as many candidates as the number of council seats.
+The chairperson of the Sangguniang Kabataan (barangay’s youth council) who is elected by voters aged 15 to 30 years old, is the ex officio eighth member.
+Some barangays with a population of indigenous people have an Indigenous Peoples Mandatory Representative (IPMR) as the ex officio ninth member albeit elected separately.

-Each council is headed by a barangay captain, and comprises seven members all titled barangay kagawad (barangay councilor), and the chairman of the Sangguniang Kabataan, the barangay's youth council, for a total of eight members.
-All of these officers are elected at large.
-As with any other elective local official in the Philippines, a member of the Sangguniang Barangay must be a Filipino citizen and a resident of the barangay that he or she plans to run for at least one year immediately preceding the barangay elections.
-In addition, the candidate must be able to write in Filipino or other language or dialect in the Philippines.
-For those who are aspiring to be a barangay captain or a member of the Sangguniang Barangay, they must be at least 18 years old on the day of election while for the candidates for Sanggunian Kabataan, they must be at least 15 years old but not more than 21 years old on the day of the election.
+As with any other elective local official in the Philippines, a member of the Sangguniang Barangay must be a Filipino citizen and a resident of the barangay for at least one year immediately preceding the barangay elections.
+In addition, the candidate must be able to write in Filipino or any of the other languages and dialects of the Philippines.
+For those who are aspiring to be a barangay captain or a member of the Sangguniang Barangay, they must be at least 18 years old on the day of election while for the candidates for Sanggunian Kabataan, they must be at least 18 years old but not more than 24 years old on the day of the election.

 As a collegiate body, a barangay council primarily passes ordinances and resolutions for the effective administration of the barangay.
 Its powers and functions are defined by the Local Government Code of 1991.
 As for the other officials, the secretary and the treasurer are appointed by the barangay captain with the concurrence of the Sangguniang Barangay.
 Their qualifications, powers, and duties are laid down also in the Local Government Code of 1991.

 History

-During the American Colonial Period, appointed Rural Councils were created, with four councillors assisting the council's Barrio Lieutenant, now known as the Barangay Captain.
+During the American Colonial Period, appointed Rural Councils were created, with four councillors assisting the council's barrio lieutenant, now known as the barangay chairperson.
 The body was later renamed Barrio Council.
 The 1959 Barrio Charter Act, passed after Philippine independence in 1946, changed the council from being appointed to elected.